- Amy Dalwood-Fairbanks

 - 3 min read

 October brings a special kind of light.
 The leaves shift, routines tighten, and somewhere in that turning, we pause for ADHD Awareness Month.
-As someone who walks with neurodivergent families every day, I feel the weight of what it means to live with ADHD, not just in moments of creativity or hyperfocus, but in the tricky, exhausting, everyday moments when logic and calm dissolve, and overwhelm rushes in.
+As someone who walks with neurodivergent families every day, I feel the weight of what it means to live with ADHD.
+It's not just in moments of creativity or hyperfocus, but in the tricky, exhausting, everyday moments when logic and calm dissolve, and overwhelm rushes in.

 One of those moments?
 After school: when the world transitions from structured to unstructured, from academic to relational, and everything feels too much.

-It’s not doing it for the child, but with them.
+Co-regulation isn’t about doing it for the child, but with them.
 It’s the emotional safety net that says, “You don’t have to do this alone.”

 Think of it as a dance: